Senior Fellow, Belfer Center for Science and International Affairs

 Amb.
-Bosworth is a member of the American Academy of Arts & Sciences, the American Academy of Diplomacy, the Trilateral Commission, and a director of the Tunisian-American Enterprise Fund.
-He is also on the Board of Governors of the Boston Museum of Fine Arts and a trustee of the Austen Riggs Center.
-He is a graduate of Dartmouth College where he served on the Board of Trustees from 1992 -2002.
-He is fortunate to be married to the former Christine Holmes; they have two daughters and two sons.
+Bosworth was a member of the American Academy of Arts & Sciences, the American Academy of Diplomacy, the Trilateral Commission, and a director of the Tunisian-American Enterprise Fund.
+He was also on the Board of Governors of the Boston Museum of Fine Arts and a trustee of the Austen Riggs Center.
+He was a graduate of Dartmouth College where he served on the Board of Trustees from 1992 -2002.
+He was married to the former Christine Holmes, with two daughters and two sons.

 Newsletter Article, Belfer Center Newsletter